 Hill is a fantastic prospect on the field.
 He’s 6’3” and ran a 4.49 40 yard dash.
 He covers well and shows physicality on the outside.
 However, he comes with some off-the-field issues and questions about his maturity.
 The Packers need to rebuild their secondary, and taking a chance on a guy like Holton Hill could pay off in a big way if they trust their locker room to nurture him.

 7th – 14: WR Antonio Callaway, Florida

 Callaway is another big red flag prospect.
 If he was trouble free last year, he may have been a top 2 or 3 WR in this draft.
 However, many teams have completely taken him off their boards.
 He seems like a Tyreek Hill risk/reward type of player, and I think at some point Green Bay needs to start taking more risks.
 If he becomes an issue, they’ve only invested a 7th round pick and can cut bait.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig